sphinx-doc/sphinx/doc/usage/configuration.rst

    *startdocname*
-      String that specifies the :term:`document name` of the Texinfo file's master document.
+      String that specifies the :term:`document name` of the Texinfo file's root document.
       All documents referenced by the *startdoc* document in ToC trees will be included in the Texinfo file.
-      (If you want to use the default master document for your Texinfo build, provide your :confval:`master_doc` here.)
+      (If you want to use the default root document for your Texinfo build, provide your :confval:`root_doc` here.)

    *targetname*
       File name (no extension) of the Texinfo file in the output directory.